gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

     4. ordinal
     5. nominal
 - scale examples - height mapped in inches, km, etc
-- scale is defined by homomorphism and the notion of admissible transformation
+- scale is defined by homomorphism and scale type by notion of admissible transformation
 - mapping from one acceptable measure to another is called an admissible transformation (aka rescaling)
 - scales and scales types lead to the notion of meaningfulness (and validity)
 - meaningfulness - a statement with measurement values is meaningful iff its truth value is invariant to admissible transformations
+- wholeness - the whole is equally or more big than the sum of the parts
+    - (P`, o) is a structure of flow graphs with concatenation o
+    - P, Q is in P`, the set of flow graphs
+    - mu is a measure
+    - u(P o Q) >= u(P) + u(Q) signifies wholeness

 ```
 M1(I1) : 5 ft